Turbo Takeaways

 Each food assistance program has its own eligibility criteria, but most require applicants to meet income limits to qualify.

-- For the Senior Farmers Market Nutrition Program (SFMNP), the income limit is 185% of the federal poverty guidelines, allowing more seniors to qualify.
+- For the Senior Farmers Market Nutrition Program (SFMNP), the income limit is 185% of the federal poverty guidelines, allowing more seniors to receive benefits.

 How To Apply for Food Cards

-To apply for food cards for seniors, you’ll usually have to apply in person at your local office or online.
-Your state agency’s website will provide more details about eligibility and how to apply.
+To receive food cards, you’ll usually have to apply in person at your local office, or in some cases, you may have the opportunity to apply online.
+Your state agency’s website will provide more details about eligibility and the application process.

 In many cases, you may have to complete an interview and offer proof of income and eligibility.
 Benefits begin once your eligibility is determined.